 Beyond these examples

-The examples reference pre-existing infrastructure such as Dataplex zones (project, location, lake, zone name).
-They focus on IAM policy configuration rather than provisioning zones themselves.
+The examples reference pre-existing infrastructure such as Dataplex zones identified by project, location, lake, and zone name.
+They focus on IAM policy configuration rather than provisioning the zones themselves.

 To keep things focused, common IAM patterns are omitted, including: